Pav-Osmolski/Custom-XAMPP-LAMP-MAMP-localhost-Page/README.md

 ## ✨ Features

-- Live search functionality for all local project folders
+- **Instant Project Search** – Live filter through all your local folders with ease
-- Resizable and draggable columns
-- Real-time clock
+- **Flexible Column Layout** – Draggable, resizable, and fully customisable folder views
+- **Real-Time Clock** – Because knowing the time is still a thing
-- Displays the current version of Apache, PHP and MySQL
+- **Environment Snapshot** – Instantly see which versions of Apache, PHP, and MySQL you're running
-- Safely restart the currently running Apache instance based on detected OS and setup
+- **Smart Apache Control** – Safely restart the active Apache instance based on your OS and setup
-- AJAX-powered system stats showing CPU Load, Memory Usage and Disk Space
-- Configuration page for quick and easy setup
+- **Live System Monitoring** – AJAX-powered CPU, memory, and disk usage at a glance
+- **Quick Config Panel** – Update paths, ports, and settings without breaking a sweat
-- Toggle PHP error handling and logging
+- **PHP Error Management** – Toggle error display and logging on the fly
-- Virtual Hosts List
-- Button toggle to display the Apache error log
-- Mac OS X style customizable dock with links to relevant web-sites
-- Modern responsive look
-- Theme switcher for light and dark
-- Peace of mind 🧘 (hopefully!)
+- **Virtual Hosts Overview** – View and validate your active VHost configurations
+- **Apache Error Log Toggle** – One-click access to the latest server logs
+- **Custom Dock** – macOS-style dock with editable shortcuts to your key tools and sites
+- **Responsive Interface** – Sleek, modern design that adapts to all screen sizes
+- **Theme Switcher** – Light mode.
+Dark mode.
+You choose.
+- **Low-Stress Local Dev** – Designed to stay out of your way 🧘 so you can focus on building

 ## 🛠️ How to Install

 1. Clone this repo to a location on your hard disk, e.g. `C:/xampp/htdocs/`
 2. Run `npm install` in the repo's location to install dev dependencies
 3. Set your custom user config by navigating to the Settings page in the footer
-4. Modify the PHP code within `partials/folders.php` if required
-5. Customise to your delight
+4. Customise to your delight
-6. Run `npm run build` to compile any changed SCSS or JavaScript
+5. Run `npm run build` to compile any changed SCSS or JavaScript

 ## 🖼️ Screenshots